-Use Form 5305A-SEP, or a nonmodel SEP if you permit elective deferrals to a SEP.
+Use Form 5305A-SEP, or a nonmodel SEP

+if you permit elective deferrals to a SEP.
+Note: SEPs permitting elective deferrals cannot be established after 1996.

 Eligible Employees.-All eligible employees must be allowed to participate in the SEP.
-An eligible employee is any employee who: (1) is at least 21 years old, and (2) has performed "service" for you in at least 3 of the immediately preceding 5 years.
-Nota: You can establish less restrictive eligibility requirements, but not more restrictive ones.
+An eligible employee is any employee who: {1} is at least 21 years old, and (2) has performed "service" for you in at least 3 of the immediately preceding 5 years.

+Note: You can establish less restrictive eligibility requirements, but not more restrictive ones.

 Service is any work performed for you for any period of time, however short.
-If you are a member of an affiliated service group, a controlled group of corporations, or trades or businesses under common control, service includes any work performed for any period of time for any other member of such group, trades, or husinesses.
+If you are a member of an affiliated service group, a controlled group of corporations, or trades or businesses under common control, service includes any work performed, for any period of time for any other member of such group, trades, or businesses.

-Excludable Employees.-The following amployees do not have to be covered by the SEP: (1) employees covered by a collective bargaining agreement whose retirement benefits were bargained for in good faith by you and their union, (2) nonresident alien employees who did not earn U.S. source income from you, and (3) employees who received less than \$396 in compensation during the year.
+Excludable Employees.-The following employees do not have to be covered by the SEP: (1) employees covered by a collective bargaining agreement whose retirement benefits were bargained for in good faith by you and their union, (2) nonresident allen employees who did not earn U.S. source income from you, and (3) employees who received less than \$400° in compensation during the year.

-Contribution Limits.-The SEP rules permit you to make an annual contribution of up to 15% of the employee's total compensation or \$30,000°, whichever is less.
-Compensation, for this purpose, does not include employer contributions to the SEP or the employee's compensation in excess of \$150,000.
-If you also maintain a Model Elective SEP or any other SEP that permits employees to make elective deferrals, contributions to the two SEPs together may not exceed the smaller of \$30,000° or 15% of compensation for any employee.
+Contribution Limits.-The SEP rules permit you to make an annual contribution of up to 15% of the employee's compensation or \$30,000, whichever is less.
+Compensation, for this purpose, does not include employer contributions to the SEP or the employee's